neelamv222/Dev-Challenge/Readme.md

 DB Updating Table Dev Challenge
 ===============================

-This module contains a development challege for DB recruitment.
+This module contains a development challenge for DB recruitment.

 The instructions are in the site/index.html file.